 3. SPV compliances, audits and tax filings. (not including applicable taxes in SPV)

-The asset management fee charged by the company covers cost for SPV’s compliances such as tax filings, audit expenses, rent transfers, use of the technology platform for portfolio management and property updates, management costs for coordination efforts with existing lessees.
+The property services fee charged covers cost for SPV’s compliances such as tax filings and audit expenses, rent transfers, use of the technology platform for portfolio management and property updates, management costs for coordination efforts with existing lessees.
+The property services fee is only being charged for commercial property investment opportunities listed on the platform.

-Each user has access to a digital portfolio dashboard attached to their user account which provides information regarding their investments performance including distributions, returns details and property updates.
+Each user has access to a digital portfolio dashboard attached to their user account which provides information regarding the performance of their investments including distributions, returns details and property updates.

 Investor voting required for key decisions regarding the property is also done through the Portfolio section.